lutzer/midi_clock/README.md

 ## Connect Board

 * disconnect external power supply
 * connect programmer *ST-Link V2* to programming pins of blue pill.
-Connect pins *SWDIO, GND, SWCLK, and 3.3V*
+Connect pins *SWDIO, GND, SWCLK, and 3.3V and RST to pin R*
 * check if programmer is avalaible with `st-info --probe`
 * for debugging connect seria adapter, see in [docs/hardware.md](docs/hardware.md)